peaqnetwork/RBAC/README.md

 npm run test
 ```
 However, before you run the scripts, you have to generate the ink contract file in advance.
+Note: Now the RBAC contract dat is checked in; therefore, people don't need to build it if you only want to deploy and test it.

 ## Seed Data
 Another script in the test folder is the rbac_deploy script.
 It'll help to deploy the fake data for checking on polkadot.js UI.